-- Oil Control Ring- This ring prevents oil leakage between piston and cylinder.
+- Oil Control Ring- This ring prevents oil leakage between the piston and cylinder.

 The combustion chamber is the area present inside the cylinder.
 This area is defined by the position and size of the piston in the cylinder.
 This air-fuel mixture comes from the inlet valve & gets ignited.

-In the car engine, the gudgeon pin is made with the forged steel alloy or Titanium Pin (Low Density).
+In the car engine, the gudgeon pin is made of forged steel alloy or Titanium Pin (Low Density).
 It is designed to bear the shear & bending stresses.

-Connecting rods are using to connect the piston with the crankshaft to transfer reciprocating motion.
-They are made in such a way that, small part connects to the piston & the large part connects to the crank.
+Connecting rods using to connect the piston with the crankshaft to transfer reciprocating motion.
+They are made in such a way that a small part connects to the piston & the large part connects to the crank.
 A Gudgeon pin connects a small part, and a crankpin connects a large part.

 Connecting rod is the part that transmits piston motion to the crank.
-Later, this motion is converted by crankshaft into rotary motion.
-Connecting rod made up of forged steel.
+Later, this motion is converted by the crankshaft into rotary motion.
+The connecting rod is made up of forged steel.

 Connecting rod is connected to the crankshaft by the crank with the help of a crank pin.
-Crank helps to convert and transfer reciprocating motion into rotary motion.
+The crank helps to convert and transfer reciprocating motion into rotary motion.

-The crankshaft is supported by the engine block inside it.
-The reciprocating motion generated by the piston due to the combustion of fuel gets transfer via connecting rod into the rotary motion of the crank.
+The crankshaft is backed by the engine block inside it.
+The reciprocating motion generated by the piston due to the combustion of fuel gets transferred via connecting rod into the rotary motion of the crank.